Columbus Commercial RefrigerationColumbus CommercialRefrigeration

 Do you service residential refrigerators or home freezers?

 No. This line is exclusively for commercial refrigeration in restaurants, grocery stores, food distribution, hospitals, schools, hotels, breweries, and cold storage.
-Residential refrigerators, home freezers, ice makers, and appliances are not handled — please contact a residential appliance repair company instead.
+Residential refrigerators, home freezers, residential ice makers, and residential appliances are not handled — please contact a residential appliance repair company instead.

 My walk-in cooler or freezer just failed and I have product at risk — what should I do?